iisc-seal/droidracer/readme-droidRacer.txt

 9. Read readme.txt in https://bitbucket.org/hppulse/droidracer-related-files
    to reproduce the runs corresponding to results reported in "Race Detection for Android Applications", PLDI 2014 paper.

+10. When DroidRacer is running, sometimes UI thread may get blocked for long resulting in ANR (Application Not Responding) dialog to appear on the screen.
+In such cases press on WAIT button in the dialog.
+This will not affect app exploration or race detection.
+But dialog being on the screen blocks app's UI halting UI exploration.